vkhitrin/macos-env/README.md

 ## Installation

-**Note:** Currently a simple install/uninstall scripts are present, still WIP.

-**Note:** All applications listed below will be installed.

-**Note:** Will run only on macOS.

-**Note:** Doesn't download neovim plugins.

 In order to install dot files and CLI utilities, use `make install`.

 In order to uninstall dot files and CLI utilities, use `make uninstall`.

-## Applications/CLI

-As per now removed current list of applications/CLI tools I use, refer to in

 ## Hardware